Zoster (herpes zoster)

 For Product Information and Consumer Medicine Information about Shingrix visit the Therapeutic Goods Administration website.

-Adults can receive Zostavax with other inactivated vaccines (such as tetanus-containing vaccines, influenza vaccine19 and pneumococcal polysaccharide vaccine20-22), either:
+People can receive zoster vaccine with other inactivated vaccines (such as tetanus-containing vaccines, pneumococcal vaccines, RSV vaccines, influenza vaccines and COVID-19 vaccines), either:25-27

 - at the same time, or